markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 > **Deep Dive:** Check out some of the [other ways](https://css-tricks.com/centering-css-complete-guide/) content can be centered with CSS.

-# Styling What You Do
+# Style What You Do

 The setup for this next section is going to be similar to the last one we tackled.
-First, add a class to the `<section>` tag:
+First, add a class to the `<section>` element:

 ```html
 <section id="what-you-do" class="steps">